Best sun cream 2021: great sunscreen for ultimate UV protection

 Protest yourself with the best sun cream around.

-Whether you’re heading off on holiday or looking forward to days out, having the best sun cream to hand is a must.
+Whether you’re planning a staycation or looking forward to days out, having the best sun cream to hand is a must.
 It’s not just to prevent burning.
 Sun exposure is responsible for most of your skin’s premature ageing, and too much sun can also lead to other nasty ailments.

 When looking for the best sun cream, it's worth noting just what does SPF mean and how often should you apply sun cream.
 SPF (Sun Protection Factor) is essentially how long the sun cream will protect you from (UV) B rays, before you are prone to burning.
 But, how long this is depends on your skin type and how long it usually takes for you to get burnt.
 If you know that time then it is thought that an SPF of, say 15, will allow you to stay in the sun 15 times longer than without the cream.